 A Buddhist believes the closer you are to the sky, the closer you are to the Gods.
-Climbing the steps of Borobudur, as the surrounding jungle reveals itself, it's easy to understand how the creators of this masterpiece felt more connected to the divine than the earthly.
+Upon climbing the steps of Borobudur, as the surrounding jungle reveals itself, it's easy to understand how the creators of this masterpiece felt more connected to the divine than the earthly.

-Then, In 1814, tipped off by locals, the English lieutenant governor of Java, Thomas Stamford Raffles would re-discover the site, bringing it to the world's attention.
+Then, In 1814, tipped off by locals, the English lieutenant governor of Java, Thomas Stamford Raffles would re-discover the site and bring the world's attention.

 The Restoration of Borobudur

 In 1907 a Dutch team of archaeologists set to restoring the site.
-During the restoration, more than one million stones were dismantled and removed.
-Set aside like pieces of a giant jigsaw puzzle to be individually identified, catalogued and cleaned.
-Treated for preservation they would be re-integrated back into the complex.
+Over one million stones were dismantled and removed During the process.
+Set aside like pieces of a giant jigsaw puzzle in order to be catalogued and cleaned.
+Upon treatment for preservation, they were then re-integrated back into the complex.

-Borobudur became a testing ground for new conservation techniques, including new procedures to battle the microorganisms attacking the stone.
+Borobudur became a testing ground for new conservation techniques.
+In particular new procedures to battle the microorganisms attacking the stone.

 In 1991, UNESCO listed Borobudur as a World Heritage Site.
 Listed under Cultural criteria: